SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 `Term` instances are never changed by any activity within the Prolog engine: indeed; it doesn't know of their existence.

-The `Term` class is abstract, so it cannot be directly instantiated; to create a Term, create an instance of one of its subclasses.
+The `Term` class is abstract, so it cannot be directly instantiated; to create a Term, create an instance of one of its subclasses, which are the ones accounting for the various [data types in SWI-Prolog](https://www.swi-prolog.org/datatypes.html).

 ### Atoms